kahlus2001/kahlus2001/README.md

-# Hi im Mikolaj, welcome to my Github!
+# Hi, I'm Mikolaj.
+Welcome to my Github!

 ## About
 - 🎓 2nd year BSc Mechanical Engineering student at Eindhoven University of Technology